jarrodrumsey/DownloadOrganizerService/README.md

 This ensures that the user has a second change to review the currently set path.
 And if the incorrect path is selected, the user will have a chance to fix it before sorting the directory and possibly messing something up.

-For automation purposes, the `--no_dialog` argument is provided so that a user could in theory run the script periodically via some method without having the confirmation dialog being prompted for each execution.
+For automation purposes, the `--no_dialog` flag is provided to turn of the confirmation dialog so that a user could in theory run the script periodically via some method without having the confirmation dialog being prompted for each execution.

 **No Dialog Arguments**